 What are Coding KLIX?

-Coding KLIX are tactile, snap-together components used in the Coding with Oscar kit to help children learn coding without screens.
+Coding KLIX are tactile, snap-together components used in the Coding with Oscar system to help children learn coding without screens.
 These physical blocks allow kids to build coding sequences by assembling them in real life, making coding concepts more accessible through hands-on play.
 This screen-free, interactive approach combines building and coding, which makes learning both engaging and intuitive for younger users.
 The blocks are designed to fit into story-based coding challenges, encouraging creativity and problem-solving.

 Benefits of coding without screens